markmi/acpphint/README.md

 - Added later: Start to explore the kernel being targetted one way and the rest (world/acpphint) being the other.
 First
   example: UFS WDK23 with CA78C(/X1C) kernel and CA72 world.
   This adds makefile.* files with appropriate naming.
+Then add UFS WDK23 with CA72 kernel and CA78C(/X1C) world.

 Changes
 - Update to using lang/gcc13 and devel/clang16 based builds
   for the ones I intend to test. (libc++ is still from llvm15 in the system).

 - Later: fix naming error in 2 makefile.* files.
+Even later: fix more typos in makefile.* files.

 - Later: I've rerun the 4 CA78C cpu cpuset-restricted examples that were for lack of cpu lockdowns --because the original